wwzll123/TPSO/README.md

 - All the best to you!

 # Reference
-[1] Jun Hu, Wen-Wu Zeng, Ning-Xin Jia, Dong-Jun Yu, and Gui-Jun Zhang.
+[1] Jun Hu, Wen-Wu Zeng, Ning-Xin Jia, Shi-Jian Dong, Dong-Jun Yu, and Gui-Jun Zhang.
 Improving DNA-Binding Protein Prediction Using Three-Part Sequence-Order Feature Extraction and Deep Neural Network Algorithm.
 Submitted.